StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

   * Mutes the audio track of the video (required for autoplay)
 * gif
   * Special option that sets autoplay, muted, loop and nocontrols e.g. makes the video behave like a gif

+When `$wgEmbedVideoUseEmbedStyleForLocalVideos` is enabled two additional options are available
+* title
+  * Title of the video
+* description
+  * Description shown below the video

 ## Tags